mclaughlin-thomas/AI-aStar-Search/README.md

 -It is possible to alter the start state and goal state; however, when choosing the grid width and height the values must be the same i.e., width = 40, height=40.

 CAPABILITIES:
 -This program can perform A* with Manhattan or Euclidean heuristics.
-You can alter which heuristics function is called in the "astar" functionon on lines 262 and 272 by calling whicher heuristics function you prefer
+You can alter which heuristics function is called in the "astar" functionon on lines 262 and 272 by calling whicher heuristics function you prefer.

       -"heuristic_manhattan"  for Manhattan heuristics
       -"heuristic_euclidean"  forEuclidean heuristics